NNdemo/CP3407/iteration2_test/iteration2_test.md

 ## Issues Encountered and Resolved

 - All functions are operating normally and no problems have been found for the time being
+- Some functions, such as providers updating order information and accepting orders, have bugs when users create orders.
+Users' operations on the front end cannot connect the updated information to the back end and write it to the database
+- During iteration 2, we modified the front-end code and the back-end interface.
+Now, the functions with bugs can operate normally

 ## Notes